MohsenAlyafei/nArabicWords/README.md

 ## 1. Description

-The purpose of the function is to provide a general-use and a simple yet accurate method for converting Numbers (Integers) to Arabic Words in compliance with (*and with options for*) the Arabic grammar rules/settings.
+The intention of the exercise was to provide a **general-purpose** function that is simple yet accurate for converting Numbers (Integers) to Arabic Words in compliance with (*and with options for*) the Arabic grammar rules/settings.

+The majority of websites providing such facility generally produce inaccurate and/or grammatically inaccurate outputs.

-This includes the ability to correctly produce and handle:
+The purpose was therefore to produce a short javascript code that includes the ability to correctly produce and handle the following:

+- Correct Arabic text for all (integer) numbers 0 up to 10^21.
-- Gender Subjects (Masculine and Feminine).
+- Gender-Sensitive Subjects (Masculine and Feminine).
-- The Nominative, Accusative, and Genitive grammar cases (رفع، جر، ونصب).
+- Nominative, Accusative, and Genitive Arabic grammar cases (رفع، جر، ونصب).
 - Correct positioning of subject names for ones and twos.
-- The.. and ...
+- The facility to include the subject name to be counted in the output text; correctly positioned for the appropriate number.
+- The different forms and standards of writing numbers in words as used in the different Arabic speaking countries.
+- Be self-contained and not relying on any external dependencies (other libraries).
+- Use Vanilla javascript code only (ES6).

-The function does not use any external dependencies (libraries) and is sufficiently short that you can (if needed) just copy and paste it into your larger application code for immediate use.
+- Be sufficiently short and simple so that it can be simply copied and pasted in one's own code for immediate use.

 ### Syntax: